centre-for-humanities-computing/web-extractor/README.md

 **screenshots** contains one or more screenshots for each url where a rule matched.

-#### Resuming a Previous Extraction
+### Resuming a Previous Extraction
 If a path to a directory containing previous extracted data is passed in Cmp-extractor will add to the existing files and screenshot directory instead of creating a new directory.

 ## Extraction Rules
 The extraction rules can found in the `rules` directory of the project.
-Each rule is a node module with the following
+Each rule is a node.js module with the following
 structure:

 ```